RobTillaart/ANSI/README.md

 #### Experimental

-look into ansi.h for functions and minor notes.
+look into **ansi.h** for experimental functions and notes.

+Version 0.1.6 added a number of experimental function that need more testing.
+Some are working with Teraterm, others are unclear of fail.
+The user can uncomment these and verify if these work with their terminal.

+Also added is the **int deviceType()** function which also need more testing.

+As always, constructive feedback is welcome.

 ## Performance